 One of our most prestigious scholarships, the Provost Award is offered to Florida residents with outstanding academic credentials.
 High school seniors applying as incoming freshmen for the summer or fall semester will be considered for this award.
 Awarded to less than 10 percent of the entering freshman class, this award also includes priority consideration for admission to The Burnett Honors College upon completion of the Honors application.

-National Merit and National Recognition Program Awards
+National Merit Scholarship Program Awards

 UCF is ranked among the top 30 colleges in the nation — 13th among public universities — and second in Florida for its number of enrolled National Merit Scholars.
 Our top-notch academic programs, competitive scholarship packages and exciting location attract some of the most talented and accomplished students from across the nation.